jeremy7710/Simple-PID/README.md

 # Example
 You can open project in example folder.</br>
 It's a simple pid demo.
+I use a lowpass filter which I write before to simulate a system.(https://github.com/jeremy7710/LowpassFilter)</br>
 Just set kp, ki, kd, dt, setpoint, and click set button.
+And image will be plotted.

 # Reference: